CHIRAG-singh123/IGAN-Face-Generation/README.md

-🎨 training_progress.gif: See the face generation improve across epochs.
+🎨 training_progress.gif: See the face generation improve across epochs, total epochs are 200 and code is of "IGAN_1000" file.

 OUTPUT GIF: